 Not only that, but there are a lot of jobs in the beauty industry that pay well, so if you want to get creative as well as earn a great salary – this could be the industry for you!

 But if you’re not sure which direction to head in, don’t sweat it!
 We have put together a list of some of the most super exciting careers in the beauty industry for you to peruse:

-Let’s kick off our beauty careers list with the role of hairstylist.
+Let’s kick off our list of beauty industry jobs with the role of hairstylist.
 Hairdressers are always in demand.
 You can work in a salon, set up your own, or work as a mobile hairdresser for the ultimate in flexibility.

 If you really want to show off your creativity, you can move into photoshoot or film hair styling.
-You could even do hair for fashion shows.
+You could even do hair for high fashion shows!
 It’s a competitive world but one that offers good earnings and the excitement of ever-changing briefs.